A construction expert

-Join the only construction qualification in New Zealand accredited by the Pacific Association of Quantity Surveyors (PAQS), the NZ Institute of Quantity Surveyors (NZIQS) and Royal Institute of Chartered Surveyors (RICS).
 The Bachelor of Construction will help you become a construction expert who can contribute to all sectors of the construction industry, highly sought-after by employers and internationally recognised.

 There are two majors available - Quantity Surveying and Construction Management.
 These majors focus on relevant industry sectors, such as:

-Extensive use is made of digital technology during your study towards your construction degree.
-All courses have an online teaching component and you can use your tablet or smartphone to ask or answer questions during lectures.
+There is an emerging need in the industry for robust technical skills.You will make extensive use of digital technology during your study.
+All courses have the knowledge of digital built environment embedded so you are equipped to contribute to the transformation of practice.
+There are online teaching components where you can ask or answer questions during lectures.
 Some assignments will require you to prepare a video of your work.
-Core courses for construction will teach you vital digital skills including Computer Aided drawing (CAD) and computer modelling of buildings (BIM).
+Core courses for construction will teach you vital digital such as: Computer Aided Drawing (CAD), computer modelling of buildings (BIM, Augmented and Virtual Reality).

 Although you need to choose a major when you enrol, you can change from one major to another after one year of study.

 You can choose to complete your final year in distance mode, so you can continue to study while gaining valuable work experience